BueniaDev/libmbGB/README.md

 ## Mac and Linux:

-1. Install dependencies (optional step for example SDL2 renderers and optional SDL2 audio backend):
+1. Install dependencies (optional step for example SDL2 renderers):

 On Linux: